Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: Performance of deconvolution reconstruction method under large dynamic range of charge and different scintillation time profiles

 As an example, Figure~\ref{fig:Hittime_muon_file0} shows the photoelectron hit time distributions for three PMTs located at different positions-corresponding to the upper hemisphere, the equatorial region, and the lower hemisphere of the detector.
 The positions of these three PMTs are indicated in Fig.~\ref{fig:pmt_distribution_with_ids} by a triangle, a square, and a circle, respectively.
 The simulation results indicate that PMT-A, being closest to the muon incident point, receives the optical signal earliest, while PMT-B and PMT-C exhibit significant delays in signal arrival, along with differences in the shape of their time distributions.
 As described by Eq.~\ref{eq:track-like_LStimging}, this behavior is primarily attributed to the relative positions between the PMTs and the energy deposition region of the muon in the liquid scintillator, as well as the optical propagation processes.
 The simulated waveforms corresponding to these three PMTs are shown in Fig.~\ref{fig:muon waveform}, with the numbers of photoelectrons ($N_{\rm PE}$) being 1020~PEs, 286~PEs, and 1438~PEs, respectively.
 In addition, three different undershoot configurations were considered in the simulation, and three corresponding sets of PMT waveform samples were generated for subsequent analysis.
 It can be observed that these PMT waveforms do not fully return to baseline by the end of the time window (i.e., at $t$ = 1000~ns), where the waveform amplitude deviates from 0 a.u.
 This effect becomes more pronounced under configurations with larger undershoots.
 We characterize the baseline recovery status by the amplitude of the PMT waveform deviation from the baseline at $t$ = 1000~ns (denoted as $Amplitude_{t=1000~ns}$).

 Figure~\ref{fig:tail_adc_vs_z} illustrates the baseline recovery status for PMTs located at different positions.
 It can be observed that for a through-going muon event vertically incident from the top of the spherical liquid scintillator detector, PMTs near the north and south poles—being closer to the muon entry and exit points—detect a larger number of photoelectrons.
 Consequently, their waveforms do not fully return to the baseline by the end of the sampling window.
 Furthermore, when the undershoot amplitude of the SPE waveform is set to 13\%, the number of PMTs experiencing baseline recovery difficulties (with $Amplitude_{t=1000~ns}$ deviating significantly from zero) increases.
 Subsequent analysis establishes $Amplitude_{t=1000~ns} = 0.8~a.u.$ as an effective performance threshold for a 1000~ns PMT waveform: when $Amplitude_{t=1000~ns} < -0.8~a.u.$, the reconstruction quality degrades significantly.
+In the following, we present reconstruction results for two categories of waveforms: those meeting the criterion ($Amplitude_{t=1000~ns} \geq -0.8~a.u.$) and those that do not ($Amplitude_{t=1000~ns} < -0.8~a.u.$).
+A direct comparison between these two cases is provided to demonstrate the impact of baseline recovery on reconstruction performance.

 This section focuses on reconstructing large-signal PMT waveforms from through-going muon events.
 As simulation results (Fig.~\ref{fig:npe_distribution}) show each PMT receives over 200~PEs, identifying pile-up hits becomes impractical and offers marginal benefit to event reconstruction.
 Consequently, the STFT option is omitted from the reconstruction process in this section to reduce computational overhead.
 Figure~\ref{fig:ratio_comp_400pe_muonsim} presents the PMT waveform reconstruction performance for track-like events, based on two simulated waveform datasets: